ArcanaMod/Arcana/src/main/java/net/arcanamod/research/Usage.md

  - base colours; `"purple_base"`, `"yellow_base"`: changes the colour used for this entry's base.
 This is white by default, and there isn't a corresponding meta tag for white.
+ - `"reverse"`: display arrows leading into this entry on the other side.

 ##### Sections